 - Ilość komentarzy

-Before moving on to the process of turning the function on or off it’s best to understand exactly what “Memories” is.
-Memories is the new way to save your Snaps and stories, similar to how your phone’s gallery, picture folder, or camera roll works.
-It is suspected to be a new and upcoming competitor for Facebook’s albums.
-A collection of all your favourite memories you've taken in snapchat.
-Before memories was added it was still possible to download your snaps and stories saving them onto your phone.
-A more timely process.
+Before moving on to the process of turning the function on or off, it’s best to understand exactly what 'Memories' is.
+Memories is a new way to save your Snaps and stories, similar to how your phone’s gallery, picture folder or camera roll works.
+It is suspected to be a new and upcoming competitor for Facebook’s albums, a collection of all your favorite memories you've taken in Snapchat.
+Before Memories was added, it was still possible to download your snaps and stories saving them onto your phone, however, it was a far more timely process.

-Memories however is a step in the direction of making life easier.
-Accessing memories is simply done by swiping up on the camera home screen in snapchat.
-Memories are linked to each individuals Snapchat account and are backed up to cloud, making them accessible at anytime, so long as you have access to the internet, so long as you are logged in to your account.
-This new feature has been received with mixed emotions, a divide of for and against memories suspected to be close to a 50/50 split.
+Memories is a step in the direction of making life easier.
+Accessing memories is simply done by swiping up on the camera home screen in Snapchat.
+Memories are linked to each individuals Snapchat account and are backed up to cloud, making them accessible at any time, as long as you have access to the internet and are logged in to your account.
+This new feature has been received with mixed emotions, with the divide For and Against suspected to be close to a 50/50 split.

-Memories & Camera Roll: This option will automatically save snaps videos and stories to both folders, memories and your camera roll.
-Selecting this option is going to use twice as much space as both of the other selectable options.and data as pictures and video are being sent to the cloud also.
+Memories & Camera Roll: This option will automatically save snaps, videos, and stories to both folders, memories and your camera roll.
+Selecting this option is going to use twice as much space as both of the other selectable options.
+Pictures and video will also be sent to the cloud.

-Camera Roll Only: When taking snaps and videos having this option selected will save all your snaps stories and videos to your devices camera roll only.
-Memories "deactive" Mode.
+Camera Roll Only: Taking snaps and videos having this option selected will save all your snaps, stories, and videos to your device's camera roll only.
+Memories Deactive Mode.

 Note: Saving to memories is set as the default new location for snaps and Videos, as seen at the far right of the below picture.